 North Terrace Campus - Semester 2 - 2022

 General Course Information

-Course Code MATHS 3021 Course Capstone Project in Mathematical Sciences III Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Prerequisites 12 units of Mathematical Sciences at Level II Incompatible MATHS 3020, MATHS 3015 Restrictions Not available to BMSc(Adv) students Course Description This is a capstone course in the mathematical sciences.
+Course Code MATHS 3021 Course Capstone Project in Mathematical Sciences III Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites 9 units of Mathematical Sciences at Level II or higher Incompatible MATHS 3020 Restrictions Not available to BMaSc(Adv) students Course Description This is a capstone course in the mathematical sciences.
 Each student will work in a small group on a project.
 Research skills and written and oral communication skills will be developed.
 Ongoing written reporting, oral presentations, a project report, and participation in group work are required.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the end of this course, students should have:

 1. Demonstrated familiarity with a specialized topic in an area of mathematics and/or statistics.